zoeNantes/GSoc2021-DBpedia-NeuralExtraction/index.md

 title: DBpedia Neural Extraction Framework
 ---

-# Towards a neural extraction framework
+## Towards a neural extraction framework

-## Project description
 ### Background
 Every Wikipedia article links to a number of other articles.
 In DBpedia, we keep track of these links through the *dbo:wikiPageWikiLink* property.
 Thanks to them, we know that the [:Berlin_Wall](https://dbpedia.org/resource/Berlin_Wall) entity is semantically connected to 299 base entities.
 This project is funded by [Google Summer of Code 2021](https://summerofcode.withgoogle.com/projects/#5166362588086272).
 ### Problem